eddelbuettel/digest/docs/mkdmt-src/src/man/digest.md

 For md5, sha-1 and sha-256, this R implementation relies on standalone implementations in C by Christophe Devine.
-For crc32, code from the zlib library by Jean-loup Gailly and Mark Adler is used.
+For crc32, code from the zlib library by Jean-Loup Gailly and Mark Adler is used.

 For sha-512, a standalone implementation from Aaron Gifford is used.